 Living Wage Calculation for Sumter, SC

-The living wage shown is the hourly rate that an individual in a household must earn to support themselves and/or their family, working full-time, or 2080 hours per year.
+The living wage shown is the hourly rate that an individual in a household must earn to support themselves and/or their family, working full-time or 2080 hours per year.
 The tables below provide living wage estimates for individuals and households with one or two working adults and zero to three children.
 In households with two working adults, all hourly values reflect what one working adult requires to earn to meet their families’ basic needs, assuming the other adult also earns the same.

-The poverty wage and state minimum wage are for reference purposes.
-Poverty wage estimates come from the Department of Health and Human Services’ Poverty Guidelines for 2024 and have been converted from an annual value to an hourly wage for ease of comparison.
-The state minimum wage data is sourced from the Labor Law Center and includes the minimum wage in a given state as of January of that year.
+The poverty wage and minimum wage are for reference purposes.
+Poverty wage estimates come from the Department of Health and Human Services’ Poverty Guidelines for 2026 and have been converted from an annual value to an hourly wage for ease of comparison.
+The minimum wage data is sourced from the Labor Law Center and includes the minimum wage in a given state as of January 2026.
+When a county has enacted a minimum wage ordinance, the data reflects that county-level minimum wage.
+Municipal ordinances applying only to specific cities or towns within a county are not referenced.

 For further detail, please reference the Methodology page.
-The data on this page was last updated on February 14, 2024.
+The data on this page was last updated on February 15, 2026.

 1 ADULT 2 ADULTS